BramVanroy/spacy_conll/README.rst

                             Encoding of the output file.
 Default value is system default. (default: cp1252)
       -m MODEL, --model MODEL
-                            spaCy model to use. (default:
+                            spaCy model to use. (default: en_core_web_sm)
-                            en_core_web_sm)
       -n NLP, --nlp NLP     Optional already initialised spaCy NLP model.
 Has precedence over 'model'. (default: None)
-      -v, --verbose         To print the output to stdout, regardless of 'output_file'. (default: False)
+      -s, --disable_sbd     Disables spaCy automatic sentence boundary detection.
+                            In practice, disabling means that every line will be parsed as one sentence, regardless of its actual content. (default: False)
       -d, --include_headers
-                            To include headers before every sentence's output.
+                            To include headers before the output of every sentence.
 These headers include the sentence text and the sentence ID. (default: False)
+      -v, --verbose         To print the output to stdout, regardless of 'output_file'. (default: False)

 For example, parsing a sentence: